tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 Use proper JSON formatting for the response.
 A tool such as [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/) can make sure the spacing is correct.

 ## Add syntax highlighting
 If you can add syntax highlighting as well, definitely do it.
 One good Python-based syntax highlighter is [Pygments](http://pygments.org/).
 This highlighter relies on "lexers" to indicate how the code should be highlighted.
-For example, some common lexers are java, json, html, xml, cpp, dotnet, javascript.
+For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.

 Since your tool and platform dictate the syntax highlighting options available, look for syntax highlighting options within the system that you're using.
 If you don't have any syntax highlighters to integrate directly into your tool, you could add syntax highlighting manually for each code sample by pasting it into the [syntaxhighlight.in](http://syntaxhighlight.in/) highlighter.

 ## Embedding dynamic responses

 Sometimes responses are generated dynamically based on API calls to a test system.
-For example, look at the [Rhapsody API](https://developer.rhapsody.com/api) and click an endpoint &mdash; it appears to be generated dynamically).
+For example, look at the [Rhapsody API](https://developer.rhapsody.com/api) and click an endpoint &mdash; it appears to be generated dynamically.

 When I worked at Badgeville, we had a test/demo system we used to generate the responses.
 It was important that the test system has the right data to create good responses.
 You don't want a bunch of null or missing items in the response.